paul-hammant/tbd/content/branch-by-abstraction/index.md

 ![](/images/cars.png)

 We said 'jacks' above, because that's what mechanics use in real life.
-Software however does not follow the rules gravity, or many of the costs of actual construction.
+Software, however, does not follow the rules of gravity, or many of the costs of actual construction.
 With an IDE for a glove, a single finger could reposition the car in 3D space to allow easy replacement of the wheels.

 ## Software example

-A documented case, is ThoughtWorks' Go CI-daemon.
-They changed an Object-Relational mapping library (for persistence), while not slowing down team mates development activities (rule 1), and not jeopardizing the ability to go live (rule 2).
+A documented case is ThoughtWorks' Go CI-daemon.
+They changed an Object-Relational mapping library (for persistence), while not slowing down teammates development activities (rule 1), and not jeopardizing the ability to go live (rule 2).

 Going from "iBatis" to "Hibernate" for a bunch of reasons, was their plan.

 They:

-1. Introduced an abstraction around the classes/components using iBatis directly, and ensured that all classes/components indirectly referring to iBatis were change to refer to the abstraction instead.
+1. Introduced an abstraction around the classes/components using iBatis directly, and ensured that all classes/components indirectly referring to iBatis were changed to refer to the abstraction instead.
 2. Wrote a second implementation of the abstraction, introducing Hibernate to the codebase, perhaps tweaking the abstraction where needed.
-3. Did a tiny commit to turn on Hibernate for all team mates.
+3. Did a tiny commit turning on Hibernate for all teammates.
 4. Removed iBatis, then the abstraction and the on/off old/new switch.

 As it happens you could leave the abstraction in place, if your unit tests are able to benefit because of the